tybritten/rag-pdf/README.md

 img src="https://raw.githubusercontent.com/hpe-design/logos/master/Requirements/color-logo.png" alt="HPE Logo" height="100"/>

-# RAG demo (Chat with HPE Press Release version)
+# RFP RAG demo (Chat with HPE Press Release version)

 <b>Author:</b> Tyler Britten, Andrew Mendez </br>
 <b>Date:</b> 05/01/2024</br>
 <b>Revision:</b> 0.1</br>

-This demonstration was built to showcase Retrieval Augmented Generation (RAG) on HPE press release documents.
-It shows how RAG can be used to assist customers with keeping up with recent HPE news articles.
+This demonstration was built to showcase Retrieval Augmented Generation (RAG) on internal word documents.
+These word documents contain Request for Proposal (RFP).
+A request for proposal (RFP) is a business document that announces a project, describes it, and solicits bids from qualified contractors to complete it.
+It shows how RAG can be used to assist business development teams to ask questions from previous RFPs written.

 To replicate this demo, you will need: